-ROBERT N. HOCHMAN is an appellate advocate who has earned the trust and confidence of several of the world’s most respected businesses.
+ROBERT N. HOCHMAN is an appellate advocate with a wealth of experience persuading appellate courts in high stakes litigation.
+In a recent report by Reuters, he was identified as one of a “small group of lawyers with outsized influence at the Supreme Court.”
+He has earned the trust and confidence of several of the world’s most respected businesses.
 His clients reflect a diverse range of industries including computer software, medical devices, life sciences, banking, insurance and financial services, air and rail transportation, and others.
-He has amassed a wealth of experience, winning appeals before the U.S. Supreme Court, state Supreme Courts and federal and state appellate courts covering a broad range of issues, including patent law, class action standards, federal preemption, pleading standards, state tax and regulatory standards, contract disputes, and others.
-Clients in especially high stakes appeals have relied on Rob’s effective advocacy, including winning an appellate court ruling reinstating a $600 million arbitration award in favor of Seagate (Seagate Technology LLC v.
+He has won appeals before the U.S. Supreme Court, state Supreme Courts and federal and state appellate courts covering a broad range of issues, including patent law, class action standards, federal preemption, pleading standards, state tax and regulatory standards, contract disputes, and others.
+Rob’s effective advocacy had led to appellate victories reinstating a $800 million arbitration award in favor of Seagate (Seagate Technology LLC v.
 Western Digital Corp.
 (Minn.
-App.
-2013)), and reversing two awards greater than $500 million against Microsoft regarding claims of infringement against various of its software products (Lucent Techs. v.
+2014)), and reversing two awards greater than $500 million against Microsoft regarding claims of infringement against various of its software products (Lucent Techs. v.
 Microsoft, (Fed.
 Cir.
 2009) and Eolas Techs.
 Inc. v.
 Microsoft Corp.
 (Fed Cir.
 2005)).
-Rob’s achievements have led Law360 to recognize him as a “rising star” in appellate litigation.

 Recent appeals Rob has led and argued include:

 - Grandalski v.
 Quest Diagnostics, Inc. (3d Cir.), concerning denial of class certification for nationwide consumer fraud claim regarding medical billing.

 - E.I.
 DuPont de Nemours & Co. v.
 Medtronic Vascular, Inc., (Delaware Supreme Court), concerning contract dispute regarding patent royalty payments.